renwell-studio/rangeplotter/docs/guide/features.md

 RangePlotter includes a robust system to save time and recover from interruptions.

 ### Smart Resume (Embedded State)
-Instead of relying on external files, RangePlotter embeds a cryptographic hash of the simulation parameters directly into the output KML files (in the `<ExtendedData>` section).
+RangePlotter embeds a cryptographic hash of the simulation parameters directly into the output KML files (in the `<ExtendedData>` section).
+This allows the tool to verify if an existing output file matches your current configuration.

 **What is tracked?**
 The hash ensures validity by tracking: